 However, how your rating impacts your homeowner’s insurance premium varies by insurer, and it's often only one of many factors it considers with regards to fire safety.
 For example, some companies will ask about your home's proximity to a fire station or fire hydrant, as well as whether you have a fire alarm or sprinkler system.
 Also some insurers do not use ISO's score to set homeowners’ premiums at all.
 Instead, they use their own metrics based on factors like historical fire data.

 Residences within the City Limits of Philomath are rated at a 4 PPC.
-Residences within the above circles (indicationg a 5 mile radius of one of our 3 fire stations) are rated an 8B PPC.
-Residences outside the 5-mile radius of any of our stations are rated at a 10 PPC.
+Residences within our Fire District (the green boundary) AND within the gray zones are now also rated at a 4 PPC.
+Residences not in the grey area are rated at a 10 PPC.
 Residences not included in the green boundaries of the Fire District are considered unprotected by our Fire District, though they may be served by another fire district or department.